Mari0-CE/Mari0-Community-Edition/0readme.md

 random fix: the intro now actually says CE for more than one frame

-integrated turretbot's MultiCustomTiles mod unsuccessfully - help me successfully integrate it and also add a dropdown for selecting between tilesets http://forum.stabyourself.net/viewtopic.php?f=13&t=4649
+integrated turretbot's MultiCustomTiles mod - request: someone help me add a dropdown for selecting between tilesets http://forum.stabyourself.net/viewtopic.php?f=13&t=4649

 updated title image - do you like it?
 If you don't, you don't need to include it